xzhan0/xzhan0.github.io/_pages/cv.md

 nav_order: 5
 description:
 ---

 To be updated on Nov.
-7
+14
+I am interested in the intersection of AI and human-computer interaction.

+Currently I have two research lines in AI: <span style="color: #FF69B4; font-weight: bold;">1.
+Scalable language model applications for content moderation.
+2. LLM based modular code generation frameworks. </span> And I am also interested in developing multi-agent systems for these research lines.

 I have multiple internship experience in Industry for sotfware and AI development ([NeuroMesh](https://www.nmesh.io/), *undisclosed startup*) and Academia for nlp and hci research ([UIUC](https://oncare.cs.illinois.edu/), [Tsinghua University](https://air.tsinghua.edu.cn/en/), [NCSA](https://spin.ncsa.illinois.edu/23-24-academic-year-interns/)).